 Citrus is able to work with Xpath expressions in several fields within the testing domain (overwrite elements, ignore elements, extract values from payloads).
 Now this support of manipulating message payloads via expressions is extended with JSONPath.
 Similar to Xpath the JSONPath expression statements enable you to find elements and values within a message payload.
 Not very surprising the JSONPath expressions work with Json message payloads.
 With the new release you can overwrite, ignore and manipulate Json elements using JSONPath expressions.
-See Chapter 11, Using JSONPath for details.
+Seejson-pathfor details.

-B.2.4.
 Customize message validators

 The framework offers several message validator implementations for different message formats like XML, JSON, plaintext and so on.
 In addition to that Citrus has a set of Groovy script message validators.
 All these validator implementations are active by default so you are able to validate incoming messages accordingly in Citrus.
 Now with this release we added a more comfortable way of changing the framework validation functionality, particular when adding new customized message validator implementations.
-See Chapter 9, Message validation for details.
+See validation for details.